WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

           ```
    <br/>
    <br/>
-4. Let's look for patterns in CloudFormation templates that may indicate insecure infrastructure.
+4. In this step, let's look for patterns in our CloudFormation templates that may indicate insecure infrastructure, we will use ***stelligent/cfn_nag*** in our pipeline for this purpose.
    1. Add the following code to pipeline file created:
       ```yml
         insecure-cf: